RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 ## Desoldering the CPU

-As noted in the *Visual Inspection* section the CPU in position UC4 is not socketed.
-So, the first thing to do in order to install the Dolphin DOS 3 is to desolder the MOS 6502 CPU.
-No traces or pads were damamged during desoldering.
+As noted in the *Visual Inspection* section, the CPU in position UC4 is not socketed.
+Therefore, the first step in installing Dolphin DOS 3 is to desolder the MOS 6502 CPU.

+No traces or pads were damaged during the desoldering process.

 <p align="center" float="left">
     <img src="Images/DD3_05.JPG" alt="Description" width="500">
     <img src="Images/DD3_04.JPG" alt="Description" width="500">
 </p>

-A new 40 pin socket is installed in position UC4.
+A new 40-pin socket is installed in position UC4.

 <p align="center">
     <img src="Images/DD3_06.JPG" alt="Description" width="800">